Gerard M. Grigsby, Ph.D., LCPC

 Let's Schedule a Session

 If you want to know more about me or are interested in working with me in therapy, please reach out.
-Currently, I am a contract provider at Respect My Beautiful Counseling and Consulting.
-I am accepting clients and would welcome the opportunity to connect with you!
+I regularly make room for new clients and would welcome the opportunity to connect with you!